jdw1996/jdw1996.github.io/_src/2020-03-31-baseball-games-i-attended-in-2019.md

 This was C. C. Sabathia's last career game.
 He came in in relief in the top of the eighth inning and recorded two outs before throwing out his shoulder.
 He tried to continue, but couldn't manage it.
-Sabathia pitched until he physically could not pitch any more.
+Sabathia pitched until he could not pitch any more.

 ## 2020 Season

 Well, I'm living in Jersey City still, and had tickets to some Mets and Yankees games already, but it's unclear when or if the MLB season will happen this year.
 I'll be very happy if it does, but I'm not optimistic.
-Until then, I'll be watching replays of old games, especially those that happened before I started following baseball during the Blue Jays 2015 playoff run.
+Until baseball is back, I'll be watching replays of old games, especially those that happened before I started following baseball during the Blue Jays 2015 playoff run.
 Tonight I saw Doc Halladay's postseason no-hitter for the Phillies.

 Last year I wrote, "Looking forward to another great season of baseball!"